bobondemon/behavioral-cloning/README.md

 Some might wonder that speed, throttle, and brake are features that are useful.
 Also, driving images are time correlated, not just a given static image.
 With ignoring so much useful information, does the goal still reasonable?

 [Nvidia](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) just showed it works! and works pretty well!
-So our first step is to collect the data.
-Fortunately, Udacity provided data for us and I used those data for training.
+So our first step is to collect the data, and fortunately, Udacity provides data for us and I used it for training.

 ### Training Data Analysis
 8036 data are provided.
 Each data has **3** positions of images (left, center, right) with **1** corresponding steering angle.